OpenAI Codex

 Availability current (explicit)

-Trust Model Reusable workflows and domain expertise; skills are the authoring format, plugins are the distribution unit; allow_implicit_invocation policy controls auto-activation
+Trust Model Reusable workflows loaded progressively; skills are the authoring format, plugins are the distribution unit

 Custom Prompts (deprecated)